Are Clinical Trials Safe?

 There is no such thing as 100 percent safe, but the benefits of participating in a clinical trial typically outweigh the risks.
 Some participants benefit directly by getting a monetary incentive or honorarium.
 Participants also directly benefit when they see their medical conditions improve because of the clinical trial.
 All participants benefit indirectly when their participation leads to a treatment or medication that helps other people.
 The potential risks of participating in a clinical trial include possible side effects, the treatment not working, or participants not being able to choose which treatment they receive.

-How can I participate in a clinical trial?
+How Can I Participate in a Clinical Trial?

 It’s relatively easy to find clinical trials that are currently recruiting participants.
 Laboratories, universities, and private companies continuously look for people who qualify for their studies.
 If you’re undergoing treatment for a medical condition, your doctor might know of a clinical trial that might benefit you.
 An internet search for clinical trials also might yield lists of clinical trials in your area.